Snorkeling in Nyali Beach, Mombasa,

 Located at 75 km/46 mi from Mombasa town and 45 minutes drive from the famous Diani Beach at the southern coast of Mombasa, Wasini Island is a marine lover's heaven, allowing for an absolute example between man and nature.

-Diani Beach is located at 30 km/18 mi south of Mombasa town, 45 km/27 mi from Mombasa International Airport and 5 km/3 mi from the Ukunda airstrip.
+Diani Beach is located at 30 km/18 mi in the south of Mombasa town, 45 km/27 mi from Mombasa International Aiport and 5 km/3 mi from the Ukunda airstrip.
 The beach stretches at about 25 km/15 mi long with stunning coral reef and huge marine life.
 The pearly white sand blends into warm blue waters making it a perfect spot for beach holiday!!